web-archive-group/ELXN42-Article/elxn42.md

 At York University, he oversees the development of data curation, asset management and preservation initiatives, along with creating and implementing systems that support the capture, description, delivery, and preservation of digital objects having significant content of enduring value.
 He is also active in the [Islandora](http://islandora.ca/) and [Fedora](http://fedorarepository.org/) communities, serving as Project Director for the [Islandora CLAW project](https://github.com/Islandora-CLAW/CLAW), member of the [Islandora Foundation's](http://islandora.ca/if) [Roadmap Committee](http://islandora.ca/if/board) and [Board of Directors](http://islandora.ca/if/board), and contributes code to the project.
 In the past he has served as the Release Manager for Islandora, the moderator for the [OCUL Digital Curation Community](http://spotdocs.scholarsportal.info/display/ODCC/OCUL+Digital+Curation+Community+Home), the President of the [Ontario Library and Technology Association](https://www.accessola.org/OLAWEB/OLITA/About_OLITA/OLAWEB/OLITA/About_OLITA.aspx), and President of [McMaster University Academic Librarians' Association](http://muala.ca/).

 [Ian Milligan](https://ianmilligan.ca/) is an assistant professor of digital and Canadian history at the University of Waterloo.
 He is also principal investigator of the Web Archives for Historical Research group.
 He serves as a co-editor of the [Programming Historian](http://programminghistorian.org/).
+His favourite service roles at Waterloo involve working with the University of Waterloo Library and he also serves on Library and Archives Canada's Acqusitions Advisory Committee.

 His new book, [Exploring Big Historical Data: The Historian's Macroscope](http://www.themacroscope.org/) (co-authored with Shawn Graham and Scott Weingart), appeared in late 2015.
 He has published on Web and digital archives in _Histoire Sociale/Social History_, the _Canadian Historical Review_, the _International Journal of Arts and Humanities Computing_, and the _Journal of the Canadian Historical Association_.
 His 2013 article “Mining the Internet Graveyard” won the _Journal of the Canadian Historical Association_’s best article award that year.
 These complement publications in other Canadian academic journals and a 2014 monograph with the University of British Columbia Press entitled _Rebel Youth: 1960s Labour Unrest, Young Workers, and New Leftists in English Canada_.